pegerto/akka-spider/README.md

 In addition good set of know libraries are used at this project, to speed up the implementation I use libraries that I know, but those can be easy replace by native modules.

+Pykka is use as an akka library in Python, but pyka do not support all the akka features, but it helps to develop easy actors and messages as a PoC.

 ### Setup

 1. Configure python virtual env

 ```
 git clone https://github.com/pegerto/akka-spider.git
 virtualenv .